scds/intro-twine/lessons/lesson1.md

 ## Reusing Passages

 If you have a passage that can be used by multiple passage links, you don't need to create duplicates for each passage that needs that link.
-You can simply refer to it by title when creating the link.
+You can simply refer to it by its title when creating the link.

 <img width="100%" src="../assets/img/lessons/project13.png" style="border: solid 2px black">